runck014/cartography_and_geovisualization_course/part2_materials/03_javascript_DOM_manipulation.md

  # Working with the DOM in Javascript

-There are three ways you can select elements in the DOM:
+There are four ways you can select elements in the DOM:
 1. Drill down from the document object using `document.body.children` traversal
 2. Using `getElementyById`
 3. Using `getElementsByClassName`